-The Financial Conduct Authority (FCA) says your lender shouldn’t need any evidence that your income has been affected by COVID-19, and there shouldn’t be any affordability checks or additional fees.
+The FCA says your lender shouldn’t need any evidence that your income has been affected by COVID-19, and there shouldn’t be any affordability checks or additional fees.

 Applications for payment holidays will be fast-tracked, so you should get a decision quickly.
 However, it might take some time to get through to your lender because they’re likely to be very busy and COVID-19 might have affected their staffing levels.